 It is indeed, a primary, progressive, and chronic disease.
 Addiction is a disease because it creates physical, emotional, and spiritual impairments.
 It has signs and symptoms and a predictable progression just like any other chronic diseases.
 Because addiction is a primary disease, the cessation of the addictive behaviors must be the focus of treatment.
 Before any progress can be made, the individual has to stop abusing the substance/s of choice.

-Another misconception about addiction is that a person can only be an addict or alcoholic when he/she uses/drinks everyday and has developed withdrawal symptoms (e.g., shakes, vomiting, cramps, etc).
-The truth is addiction is actually characterized by behaviors that include one or more of the following: impaired control over alcohol and other drug use, compulsive use, continued use despite negative consequences, and craving.
+Another misconception about addiction is that a person can only be an addict or drinking when he/she uses/drinks everyday and has developed withdrawal symptoms (e.g., shakes, vomiting, cramps, etc).
+The truth is addiction is actually characterized by behaviors that include one or more of the following: impaired control over drinking and other drug use, compulsive use, continued use despite negative consequences, and craving.

 Any one of these four factors or a combination thereof, can contribute to the development and manifestation of addiction.